Wisconsin circuit courts

-The Wisconsin circuit courts are the general trial courts in the state of Wisconsin.
-There are currently 69 circuits in the state, divided into 10 judicial administrative districts.
+The Wisconsin circuit courts are the general trial courts in the U.S. state of Wisconsin.
+There are currently 69 circuits in the state, divided into 9 judicial administrative districts.
 Circuit court judges hear and decide both civil and criminal cases.
-Each of the 249 circuit court judges are elected and serve six-year terms.
+Each of the 261 circuit court judges are elected and serve six-year terms.

 On March 6, 2020, Governor Tony Evers signed bipartisan legislation to create 12 new circuit court branches, with four seats to be added each year from 2021 to 2023.

 Structure of the circuit courts

 The circuit court system is composed of 69 circuits, with 66 circuits serving a single county, and three circuits serving two counties each.
 Buffalo and Pepin counties share a circuit, as do Florence and Forest counties, and Shawano and Menominee counties.
 26 circuit courts are served by a single judge.
 For those circuits with more than one judge, each is elected to a particular seat, or "branch" within the court.
 The Milwaukee County Circuit Court has the greatest number of branches with 47.

 The circuit courts are organized into 9 geographical administrative districts.
 Within each district the Wisconsin Supreme Court will appoint a chief judge, a deputy chief judge, and a professional district court administrator.
 With the exception of Milwaukee County, chief judges and their deputies continue to hear cases while serving.
 Chief judges assign judges to hear only a specific type of case (e.g. civil, criminal, juvenile), equalize the flow of cases, establish court policies and rules, and supervise the finances of the courts they administer.
 They also work closely with county boards on security, facility, and staffing issues.
 The chief judges and district court administration meet regularly with the director of state courts to discuss current issues and to advise the Supreme court and the director on matters of statewide concern.

-In 2017, Wisconsin's Supreme Court created a new Business Court, the Commercial Docket Pilot Project, located in the Waukesha County Circuit Court and the Eighth Judicial Administrative District.
+In 2017, Wisconsin's Supreme Court created a new business court, the Commercial Docket Pilot Project, located in the Waukesha County Circuit Court and the Eighth Judicial Administrative District.
 On April 1, 2019, the Supreme Court expanded the Commercial Docket's geographic jurisdiction to encompass the entire state.
+In 2020, the Supreme Court issued an Order adding the Dane County Circuit Court as a location for a pilot project business court.
+The Supreme Court issued an Order on June 29, 2022, extending the pilot project to July 30, 2024.
+While Wisconsin still has the remnant of a business court as of October 2024, by a 4–3 vote its Supreme Court issued an order on October 7, 2024, ending the assignment of new cases to the commercial court pilot project, first established by that court in April 2017.